 Hand wraps may not be an essential piece of equipment as much as your boxing gloves.
 But despite some people choosing not to wear them when they box, they should be a necessity for almost everyone who trains in boxing or any other striking sport.
 From both a safety and performance point of view.

 As opposed to most people’s claim, the best hand wraps don’t actually cushion you from the impact of the heavy bag.
-Instead, they hold your wrist and knuckles closely and aligned to help you form and maintain a solid fist inside the gloves.
+Instead, they hold your wrist and knuckles closely and keep them aligned to help you form and maintain a solid fist inside the gloves.
 They also protect your delicate bones and tendons from damage by dispersing the force all around.

 Purchasing hand wraps isn’t as complicated as choosing your boxing shoes.
 But there are still a few considerations worth keeping in mind including the type, material used, length, and the brand.
 The price might also be an important factor especially if you are planning to purchase a few pairs.

 We’ll take you through all these considerations in the section on how to choose the best boxing hand wraps for boxing.
 But first, here are some of the models that we consider to be the best picks for this year.

 Best hand wraps for boxing 2021